 \subsection{6-DoF SpatialBench}

 To provide a comprehensive overview of 6DoF-SpatialBench, we illustrate its task environments and scene diversity in Fig. \ref{fig:vis6}.
-The benchmark is designed to systematically evaluate a model's 3D geometric reasoning through two primary categories of vqa tasks-position and orientation-each further partitioned into absolute and relative sub-tasks.
+The benchmark is designed to systematically evaluate a model's 3D geometric reasoning through two primary categories of VQA tasks: position and orientation, each further partitioned into absolute and relative sub-tasks.